-When the radio is turned off, a configured AP becomes operationally down.
+When the radio is turned off, a configured AP or station becomes operationally down.
 The no form of this command enables the WLAN radio, and any configured WLAN ports that are operationally down can begin operating.

-In the config>card>mda context, this command shuts down the WLAN MDA and puts the operationally down.
-The no form of this command brings the WLAN radio out of reset
+In the config>card>mda context, this command shuts down the WLAN MDA and puts the WLAN radio into reset mode.
+Any WLAN ports configured under the MDA become operationally down.
+The no form of this command brings the WLAN radio out of reset.